-- Must display the policy clearly on the school website for parents and other stakeholders to read - Must ensure that all staff in school have access to and understand the policy. - Must ensure that parents / carers are informed and involved in SEND provision for their child and that their voice and the voice of the child are heard in the provision and review of support. - Must ensure the above information informs school self-evaluation processes. - Must ensure that all staff are trained to deliver highest standards of teaching and learning for all pupils, in accordance with the Code of Practice. - Must ensure that standards of provision are monitored and evaluated to ensure best practice in SEND provision is maintained. - Must ensure that external agencies and professionals are fully involved in the processes where appropriate and that appropriate expertise is sought where needed.
+- Must display the policy clearly on the school website for parents and other stakeholders to read - Must ensure that all staff in school have access to and understand the policy. - Must ensure a responsible person oversees the assessment of individual pupils' needs and make sure that all staff likely to teach pupils with special needs are fully aware of those needs - Must ensure that parents / carers are informed and involved in SEND provision for their child and that their voice and the voice of the child are heard in the provision and review of support. - Must ensure the above information informs school self-evaluation processes. - Must ensure that all staff are trained to deliver highest standards of teaching and learning for all pupils, in accordance with the Code of Practice. - Must ensure that standards of provision are monitored and evaluated to ensure best practice in SEND provision is maintained. - Must ensure that external agencies and professionals are fully involved in the processes where appropriate and that appropriate expertise is sought where needed.